 Tree fern shadows cast across garden rocks in Chapala, Mexico

-I’ve been in Mexico for the past two weeks, so I’ll be contributing more images to the True Colors website (www.trucolors.info), created in 2007 as tribute to the colorful landscapes and cultures here.
-Developed separately from the other chapters of nikkiartwork.com, True Colors is considered as one complete and independent project.
+I’ve been in Mexico for the past two weeks, so I’ll be contributing more images to the True Colors website, created in 2007 as tribute to the colorful landscapes and cultures here.
+Developed separately from the other chapters of nikkiartwork.com, trucolors.info is considered as one complete and independent project.
 I’ve posted a few more of the recent pieces in this series on nikkiphotography.com

-I’ve discovered a strange and wonderful new fruit here: Pitaya, commonly called Dragonfruit, is cultivated in Vietnam, but apparently is native to Mexico and South America.
+I’ve discovered a strange and wonderful new fruit here in Singapore: Pitaya, commonly called Dragon fruit, is cultivated in Vietnam, but apparently is native to Mexico and South America.
 Possibly then, it’s imported to the U.S. and hopefully is sold in Texas.
 I’ve seen it in the markets here but thought it was some sort of artichoke.
 Rarely do you find a fruit that is so large and fleshy where you don’t have to deal with removal of seeds or pits or cores to get to the yummy part.
 This one’s all yum, about 6″ long, and tastes much like a kiwi, but more sweet than tangy.

 The first version of the ‘Lemons’ still life was acceptable yesterday, but I felt the drawing did not have quite enough “zest”, so I took the drawing a little further.
 Even if it risks ruining the work you’ve already established, if you know intuitively that the piece needs more then you need to go there; the extra effort almost always pays off.

-You Go, Garlic and Magic Apple – 6 x 6 x 1 Acrylics on wrappedcanvas
+You Go, Garlic and Magic Apple – 6 x 6 x 1 inches acrylics on canvas

-This pair of paintings were given to one of my neices, Camille.
+This pair of paintings were given to one of my nieces, Camille.
 I told her she can make one wish per day on the Magic Apple painting.

-Full Moon, 12 x 12 inches Acrylics on canvas – a cantaloupe growing in our garden.
+Cantaloupe, 12 x 12 inches acrylics on canvas – a cantaloupe growing in our garden.